United States Soccer Federation: Professional leagues

+The USSF defines men and women professional leagues in three divisions, Division I, II, and III, which is often referred to as the American Soccer Pyramid.
 Despite the growth of men's and women's professional soccer in the United States in the last few decades, by far the largest category of soccer in the United States, at least in terms of participation, is youth soccer.
 Though organized locally by organizations all over the United States, there are two main youth soccer organizations working nationwide through affiliated local associations.
-The United States Youth Soccer Association boasts over three million players between the ages of five and 19, while American Youth Soccer Organization has more than 300,000 players between the ages of four and 19.
+The United States Youth Soccer Association boasts over three million players between the ages of 5 and 19, while the American Youth Soccer Organization has more than 300,000 players between the ages of 4 and 19.
 This makes soccer one of the most played sports by children in the United States.